amit123-k/amit_ws/src/autobot/README.md

-This package contains the robot description of the used model.
+## This package contains the steps to test the package.
-### How to test the package

 1. Build the package and Source the workspace: